syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

 #### Steps to setup RelatedMasterDetails relation

-1.Setup three datatables that have primary and foreign key columns in common.
+1.Setup three data tables that have primary and foreign key columns in common.

 {% highlight C# %}